NemishGorasiya/Netflix-React-Clone/README.md

 # 🎬 Netflix Clone

 Welcome to the Netflix Clone!
-This project is built using **ReactJS** and **SCSS**, featuring a custom slider and infinite scrolling movie gallery, all implemented without any external packages.
+This project is built using **ReactJS** and **SCSS**, featuring movies and tv.
 The data is fetched from the TMDB API, with authentication and session management included.

+**This clone is made for learning purposes and credits go to Netflix for design and TMDB for their data.**

 ## ✨ Features

-- **Custom Slider**: Implemented using pure JavaScript logic.
-- **Infinite Scrolling**: Seamless browsing of movies and TV shows without any external dependencies.
 - **Categories**:
   - Movies
   - TVs (Episodes)